 Skip to main content

-For Incoming Students
+For Incoming First Year Students

-Each spring, the Office of Undergraduate Admissions and UScholars administrators collaborate to admit a cohort of 20-30 incoming students to the program.
+Each spring, the Office of Undergraduate Admissions and UScholars staff collaborate to admit a cohort of 20-30 incoming students to the program.
 These students come from diverse backgrounds and varying degrees of prior research experience, with interests ranging across all the undergraduate schools' areas of study and with a shared curiosity and a passion for research and cross-disciplinary collaboration.

 Interested students who have been admitted and formally accepted their offer to attend Penn will be invited to apply to the University Scholars program.
 The application consists of brief responses pertaining to the students' general interest in research and the UScholars program.